haakco/deploying-laravel-app/Stage_0/README.md

 service nginx restart
 ```

-If you now reload the web page.
+You can now reload the web page.
 It should redirect you to HTTPS, and you should get
 a lock in the browser.

 If you now edit the ```/etc/nginx/sites-enabled/default``` file, you'll see that the file has the certificate information.

 We are pretty close to being finished.

-### Step 3.5: Setup database credentials
+### Step 4.5: Setup database credentials

 Decide on the user, password and database name you would like.